ekbyun/lustre-integrated-BigBWA/README.md

 # Introduction
-The goal of this project is to complement BigBWA(https://github.com/citiususc/BigBWA) to be executed on lustre file system environment to enhance performance and compatibility.
+The goal of lustre-integrated BigBWA is to complement BigBWA(https://github.com/citiususc/BigBWA) to be executed on lustre file system environment to enhance performance and compatibility.
 It works with a lustre-hadoop adapter released by Seagate Inc.(https://github.com/Seagate/lustrefs)

 # Requirements
 - BigBWA(https://github.com/citiususc/BigBWA)